wbcmedia/wbcmedia.github.io/draft.md

 - Chris's hi-viz vest floats back on stage as if possessed
 - Candice sees it and is frozen with fear
 - The "ghosts" tap her on the shoulders, she looks round, screams and runs off
-- Bedsheet ghosts fist-bump in celebration at the plan succeeding
+- Bedsheet ghosts remove their sheets and fist-bump in celebration at the plan succeeding

 **_Cicely_** : I can't believe people were taken in by those two.